HarrisonHutton/Hackathon-Stock-Bot/README.md

 * `/sellWithTicker [ticker] [quantity]`
     * Whether or not the order is allowed to placed
         * The investor should not be allowed to place an order that will not execute.
-Reasons include trading outside of hours or trading too frequently
+Reasons include trading outside of hours or trying to sell 0 or more than they own
     * Confirmation of order with the desired quantity, total value of the order, and a prompt to confirm the order
         * Reason: The investor should have an overview of the order before it's executed, so that they can see any mistakes they might have made
     * Affirmation of successful sell with quantity sold and total price of sell order